rendybjunior/rendybjunior-old.github.io/_posts/2019-02-09-relearn-okr.md

 OKR, or maybe any tool or framework, requires time to implement.
 It is not easy to master the process.
 It takes patient, mindfulness.
 Regular retro on OKR adoption will help to understand we could improve things, or even modify if we need to.

 I am now accompanied with more knowledge to implement OKR better.
 I don't know yet whether it will be beneficial for the team.
-But I am sure that the last time I use it, I use it wrong.
+But I am sure that the last time I used it, I used it wrong.
 I will post more findings as we experiment more!